Contact UsTwo Pershing Square 2300 Main Street, Suite 170 Kansas City MO 64108

 Large commercial trucks carry goods from one place to another; they are essential to our communities’ economy.
 They also make up approximately 13% of all motor vehicles on our roadways.
-Accidents happen and, like automobile accidents, there are many types of accidents involving large commercial trucks.
+Accidents happen and, like automobile accidents, large truck accidents are a common type of roadway accident.

 Blind Spot accidents.
 Large commercial trucks have significant blind spots.
 This is where the driver loses sight of other vehicles, putting these cars in danger of being hit or forced off the road.
 The blind spots for a large truck are much bigger than in smaller vehicles.

 Jackknife accidents.
 This usually happens when a driver suddenly brakes hard causing the cab to form a 90-degree angle with the truck.
 The hitch of the truck acts like a hinge enabling the truck to fold in on itself, swiveling where they are linked together.

 Rollover accidents.
 A driver’s loss of control can result in a large commercial truck rolling over on its side.
 These are one of the deadliest for truck drivers

 Tire blowouts.
 We often see tire pieces on our roadways, shreds of black rubber.
 These are the remnants of a large commercial truck having a blowout.
 Tire blowouts can lead to erratic driving or force a truck to go in wayward directions and into the path of other cars.

 Underride accidents.
 This occurs when a vehicle rear-ends a truck and becomes trapped beneath a tractor-trailer from either the sides or the rear of the truck and often happens when a driver gets distracted, brakes suddenly, or is impaired.

 Wide turn accidents.
 Truck drivers often need to swing left to make a right turn, aka, a wide turn.
 If the driver is not aware of traffic behind or to the right, it can trap other cars and cause an accident.